epc318/Weather-Dashboard-Xtreme/README.md

 ## Contributions
 - This project was made by Evan Carlson and contains references and material learned in the University of Minnesota Web Dev Bootcamp.
-- This project also uses live data from the [OpenWeather Api Service](https://openweathermap.org/)
+- This project also uses live data from the [OpenWeather API Service](https://openweathermap.org/)

 No Outside Contributions are being accepted at this time.